joaovicente/spring-cloud-microservices-book/the-first-web-service.md

 {"sentence":"hello world","numberOfWords":0}
 ```

-So, we now have the requested `sentence` being returned but we will defer the calculation of the `numberOfWords` and `numberOfChars`, as we are going to delegate these calculations to other microservices, so we can illustrate microservice interoperability.
+So, we now have the requested `sentence` being returned but we will defer the calculation of the `numberOfWords` , as we are going to delegate these calculations to another microservice, so we can illustrate microservice interoperability.

-## Implementing a Client to word-count
+## Implementing a client to word-count

 Even though we don't yet have a word-count service, let's create a the REST client logic in sentence-stats.